 - Functional requirements.
 These define a list of actions the system has to perform.
 In addition, they have to specify how the system responds to various input data, how it behaves in particular situations, and so on.

 This group also includes system requirements describing hardware and software environment features necessary for correct operation.
+Example (by Research Gate):

-Functional requirements are documented in a software requirements specification (SRS) describing the expected system behavior.
+Mobile app functional requirements are documented in a software requirements specification (SRS) describing the expected system behavior.

 Non-Functional Requirements in Simple Words